Regression Psychology: Exploring The Defense Mechanism Of Regression

 Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
 Please see our Get Help Now page for more immediate resources.

+Wondering about regression psychology?
 Regression, often defined as behavior reverting to a prior stage of development, can be a defense mechanism provoked by anxiety or stressful situations.
-An age-inappropriate temper tantrum can be one example of regression.
-Doctors and mental health professionals may conduct lab tests and various screenings to diagnose regression, and potential treatments can include addressing any underlying physical or mental health conditions, attending therapy, and taking medication.
-Online therapy may be an option for you if you believe you are experiencing regression.
+An age-inappropriate temper tantrum can be one example of psychological regression.
+In some cases, regressive behavior can be a temporary and harmless defense mechanism.
+However, patterns of regressive behaviors may also indicate an underlying concern.
+Doctors and mental health professionals may conduct lab tests and various screenings to diagnose regression, and potential treatments can include addressing any underlying physical or mental health conditions, attending therapy, and taking medication in some cases.
+Online therapy may be an option for you if you believe you are experiencing regression and seek to develop healthy coping mechanisms to manage stress.

 What is regression psychology according to Sigmund Freud?

-Sigmund Freud, the father of psychoanalytic theory, categorized the psychology of regression as an unconscious defense mechanism.
+Sigmund Freud, the father of psychoanalytic theory, and his daughter Anna Freud, categorized the psychology of regression as an unconscious defense mechanism.
 Freud believed that regression could cause individuals to temporarily revert to earlier stages of development.

 Sigmund Freud’s findings

-While much of Freud’s findings have been challenged in recent years, he believed there were five psychosexual development stages, including the oral stage, anal stage, phallic stage, latent stage, and genital stage.
+While many of Freud’s findings have been challenged in recent years, he believed there were five psychosexual development stages, including:

 While modern psychologists may regard these as abandoned forms of classification, some do agree that regression can cause a temporary reversion.
-This could lead them to use age-inappropriate impulses as coping mechanisms when experiencing stress in their everyday life.
-Psychoanalysts such as Michael Balint proposed a Basic Fault Theory that some people may regress due to dependency issues or trauma in childhood.
-As this case study demonstrates, anyone of any age may experience psychological regression.
+This could lead them to use age-inappropriate impulses as coping mechanisms when experiencing stress in everyday life.
+Psychoanalysts such as Michael Balint proposed a Basic Fault Theorythat some people may regress due to dependency issues or trauma in childhood.
+However, both children and adults may experience psychological regression.

 Though some psychologists can view regression as a potentially harmful behavior, others, including Dr. Carl Jung, proposed that regression could be a positive psychological behavior and one of several effective defense mechanisms that people could have.
 However, managing regression may be a struggle for some people.
 In some cases, people may regress due to mental health conditions, in which case the help of a mental health professional may be beneficial.